corth-lang/Corth/README.md

 - `macro` keyword is used to define macros and `endmacro` is used to end the definition.
 - Macros expand at compile time, allowing simplifying and compressing code without losing functionality.
-- Macros are only compiled after expanding, so any comppile time error that would be caused by a macro is not detected before expansion.
+- Macros are only compiled after expanding, so any compile time error that would be caused by a macro is not detected before expansion.
 - Using `let` inside a macro is usually a bad idea, although some library macros are designed that way (like `dup`, `swp` or `rot`).
 If the code requires `let`; either change that macro to a procedure, or name the let variable with names that starts and ends with underscores (_).

 ### Name scopes: